AndrewLim1990/AndrewLim1990.github.io/_pages/about.md

 title: "About Me"
 ---

-I am a Data Science student at the University of British Columbia.
-My interests include data science, programming, malware research, boardgames, and ultimate frisbee.
+I am a Data Scientist at the working out of Vancouver, BC.
+My interests include recommender systems, reinforcement learning, natural language processing.